mshashinda23/ser.enf/README.md

 # Reverse_RDP_Code

-Edit By SaM ⭐️ Mostly Sutable For Asian Users
+Config By SaM ⭐️ Mostly Sutable For Asian Users

 #### This Will Only Works For 6 hrs